 Solidarity, international cooperation and diversity have always been important values for Universitat Autònoma de Barcelona.
 The Cooperation for Development area of UAB's Solidarity Foundation (FAS) was set up during the 2004/05 academic year to promote these important principles.

 Support is given to international cooperation initiatives stemming from the University community, with information given on different grants available from public and private organisations.
 Those interested in such initiatives can also receive advice on how best to implement them.

 Cooperation for Development works in a network with various agents and participates in working groups to promote cooperation in the broadest sense of the term and to inform on the work carried out by the UAB in different developing countries.

 Immigration and University Programme

 This pilot programme aims to contribute to helping immigrants and immigrant communities from outside the EU by promoting equal opportunities in university education.
 The UAB wants to promote a positive image of immigrants with a key role to play in society.

 The initiative will initially focus its efforts on those immigrants who have come to Catalonia after completing their secondary studies, but will also work on policies to promote university access for children of ethnic minorities currently in their final years of high school who for various reasons may not see university as a viable option.

 The programme will also look at wider issues related to foreign immigration in Catalonia and the problems associated with integration.

 The Immigration and University Programme works alongside the city councils of Cerdanyola, Sabadell and Barcelona, and the Vallès Oriental County Council.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Universitat AutÚnoma de Barcelona!
+Some of these might help you to study for a Master at Universitat AutÚnoma de Barcelona!